Juairia2020/Algorithm-Analysis/Shortest Path Algorithms/Floyd Warshall/Analysis.md

 - Negative-weight cycles make shortest paths undefined.
 - Storing complete paths increases memory usage.

-## 8. When to Use It

-Floyd-Warshall is a good choice when:

-- Shortest paths between all pairs are required.
-- The graph has a relatively small number of vertices.
-- The graph is dense.
-- Negative edge weights may occur.
-- An `O(V³)` solution is acceptable.

 For large sparse graphs, algorithms such as Johnson's algorithm are usually more efficient.